Janine-Nine/Janine-Nine/README-Ingles.md

 ### 🚢 Cruises & Tourism – Maritime Travel Agency Web System
 Complete Full Stack web system built with a simplified MVC architecture, developed to simulate a travel agency specialized in international cruise tourism.

+### 🌸 Hanami Data Analytics Platform

+Full Stack system for building, processing, and visualizing sales data in real time.
+The project was developed with a focus on scalable architecture, software engineering best practices, and a modern analytics experience.
+⭐ Project created for:

+RECODE PRO AI
+Coca-Cola Institute

 ---

 # 💡 Areas of Interest